 - Meet new people

-Don’t be afraid to introduce yourself to other students your new classes.
-You’ll probably find everyone in there is just as nervous as you to be starting university.
+You may have a mixture of in-person and online classes this semester, but don’t let this hold you back from meeting new people!
+Introduce yourself to other students in your class when you see them in-person or in an online breakout session, set up a Facebook group or chat for your unit, and communicate with your classmates over Blackboard Collaborate.
+You’ll probably find everyone else is just as nervous as you to be starting university.
 Introducing yourself and getting to know the people in your classes is a great way to make some new friends and also create a study group for the unit you are taking.
 A study group is a great way to help each other navigate your first semester together.
 If you’re doing the same major, chances are you’ll have a lot more classes with these people in the future!

 - Buy a calendar or daily planner